huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 model.save_pretrained("/path/to/converted/checkpoint/folder")
 ```

-[Here the mentor should add very specific information on what exactly has to be done for the conversion of this model]
+[TODO FILL: Here the mentor should add very specific information on what exactly has to be done for the conversion of this model]
 [...]
 [...]